kumahq/kuma/UPGRADE.md

 * The `/versions` endpoint was removed.
 This is not something that was reliable enough and version compatibility is checked inside the DP
 * We are deprecating `kuma.io/builtindns` and `kuma.io/builtindnsport` annotations in favour of the clearer `kuma.io/builtin-dns` and `kuma.io/builtin-dns-port`.
 The behavior of the new annotations is unchanged but you should migrate (a warning is present on the log if you are using the deprecated version).
-* Applications that are binding to `localhost` won't be reachable anymore.
-We are changing the default inbound cluster that was always pointing to `localhost` to `DataplaneIP`.
+* By default, applications binding to `localhost` are not reachable anymore.
+We are changing the default inbound cluster from `localhost` to `networking.address`.
 Before upgrade check if your applications are listening on `localhost` and should be exposed:
-  * Universal: If you don't want to expose application change binding to `127.0.0.1` and define `dataplane.networking.inbound[].serviceAddress: "127.0.0.1"`.
+  * Universal: If you don't want to expose application make sure your application binds  to `127.0.0.1` and set `dataplane.networking.inbound[].serviceAddress: "127.0.0.1"`.
-  * Kubernetes: In this case change address on which application listen to `0.0.0.0`.
+  * Kubernetes: Make sure your application binds to `0.0.0.0`.
-Another way is to disable the new behavior by setting `kuma-cp` configuration `KUMA_DEFAULTS_ENABLE_LOCALHOST_INBOUND_CLUSTERS` to `true` or `defaults.enableLocalhostInboundClusters` to `true`.
-The last option is going to be removed in further versions.
+To ease migration you can temporarily disable this new behavior by setting `KUMA_DEFAULTS_ENABLE_LOCALHOST_INBOUND_CLUSTERS=true` on `kuma-cp`, this option will be removed in a future version.

 ## Upgrade to `1.7.x`